orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 We'll call our initial reference frame our universal language.
 And the perspective we're currently judging from our reference language.

 Once we have that setup you can ask: How useful is our universal language, importantly: given our existing languages.
 This rather simplifies the - Is something """the universal language"""? -.
 And instead rephrases it as a cultural question.
 Which leaves the rather gnawing question of what we deem as "useful" here.
-Whatever it is, we'll consider it as m
+Whatever it is, we'll consider it as mutable cultural thing

 ### Judgements
 - How useful is our reference frame as a universal language. ; This is a cultural question, not: is it actually the best universal language, but given our existing languages, is it the most useful?